JafferSaeed888/Deep-Learning-Based-Image-Processing-for-Autonomous-Pick-and-Place-Systems-/README.md

 ---

 <p align="center">
-  Made with ❤️ for educational robotics and automation research
+  Made with ❤️ for educational embedded system robotics and automation research
 </p>
 ```